 The issue of safeguarding our young people is one which the School has always taken extremely seriously.
 Indeed, it is always a key item on the first Staff Professional Development Day of each academic year.

-The following notes are based upon the statutory guidance for schools and colleges - Keeping children safe in education (September 2016)
+The following notes are based upon the statutory guidance for schools and colleges - Keeping Children Safe in Education (September 2023)